BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

    width = 250
    height = 541
-   layout = "float-right-desktop -background -shadow" caption = "Privay options focus on the display of sensitive data."
+   layout = "float-right-desktop -background -shadow" caption = "Privacy options focus on the display of sensitive data."
 %}

 [Privacy]({{ '/guide/daily-spending-wallet/privacy/' | relative_url }}) settings are straightforward and focused on whether balances are visible or hidden.
 While there are some best practices for users, much of the responsibility to ensure good privacy rests in the hands of the developers.